Why You Need to Visit London’s Columbia Road Flower Market

 The market is only open on Sundays.
 The action usually starts around 8:00 am and continues until about 3:00 pm, though stalls may start packing up earlier if they sell out.
 If you want the pick of the bunch (literally), aim to arrive between 8 and 9 am.
 It's calmer, easier to move around, and the flowers are at their freshest.

-After your floral shopping spree, unwind in comfort at the Park Grand London hotel in Kensington, a great base for exploring more of the city while enjoying a peaceful and stylish stay.
+After your floral shopping spree, unwind in comfort at the Park Grand London Kensington, a great base for exploring more of the city while enjoying a peaceful and stylish stay.

 How Do You Get There?